ucodery/ucodery-slides/slides/you-are-sharing-your-code-wrong/slides.md

 </style>

 <!--
+this includes script/exe, libraries/imports too

-don't want to think about any of the means: files, pip, internet, user-sitepackages
+don't want to think about any of the means, don't care what you decided

-don't care what packaging format you use, or what distribution method you choose, EXCEPT the more difficult or fragile it is the more likely they will bail
+UNLESS is distracts, frustrates, stops them.
+If they can't or don't want to deal with your share

-You might not care either, but whatever you *pass on thinking* about you force your consumers to care about
+You might not care either, but whatever you *pass on thinking* about you force your consumers to care about -->

-this includes libraries/imports too
--->

 ---